dpc10ster/RJafroc/cran-comments.md

 1. Apple Silicon (M1), macOS 11.6 Big Sur, R-release  OK
 1.  macOS 10.13.6 High Sierra, R-release, CRAN's setup OK
 1.  macOS 10.13.6 High Sierra, R-release, brew         OK

+The file size is typically less than 4 MB on 14 platforms, including the major ones.
+I would have to remove a significant number of tests and associated data files to meet the strict 5MB requirement on 4 platforms.